Many companies and inventors seeking patent protection often wonder what type of patent to file for.

 You can be awarded a utility patent when you invent a new process, machine, manufacture, composition of matter, or any improvements thereof (Section 101 of Title 35 USC).

-Utility patents are advantageous over design patents because they protect the function of an article, in other words how an article is used.
+Utility patents are advantageous over design patents because they protect the function, or how an article is used and works, of an article.
 The design of said article can change and still be protected by the utility patent as long as the claimed function is still present.

-However, there are some downsides to a utility patent.
-A utility patent tends to be more expensive and difficult to obtain than a design patent.
+Note, there are some downsides to a utility patent.
+Utility patents tend to be more expensive and difficult to obtain than a design patent.

 What is a Design Patent?